Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 Decode with standard deviation

-Take the square root of variance to get the standard deviation — the version that lives in the original data's units and can be interpreted directly.
+Take the square root of variance to get standard deviation — back in the original units.

 Variance in Probability Distributions

 Every major probability distribution has a defined variance formula.
-Understanding these formulas is essential for statistics and probability courses and for selecting the right statistical model for your data.
-The normal distribution is the most commonly encountered, but variance plays a distinct role in each.
+Understanding these formulas is essential for statistics and probability courses and for selecting the right statistical model.
+The normal distribution is most common, but variance plays a distinct role in each.

 Distribution Variance Formula Parameters Plain-English Meaning